You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 All the above considerations apply equally to an unmarried partner or indeed to any other individual.

-If your spouse has no other employment, a Starter Checklist should be prepared with the Statement A ("This is my first job since last 6 April …") ticked.
-You may then pay up to the Primary Threshold for employees' national insurance (£162 per week for 2018/19) without any further formality.
+If your spouse has no other employment, a Starter Checklist should be prepared with the Statement A (“This is my first job since last 6 April …”) ticked.
+You may then pay up to the Lower Earnings Limit for employees' national insurance (£118 per week for 2019/20) without any further formality.

 If you already have a PAYE scheme for other employees, or don't mind setting up a scheme for your spouse, you should consider the following points: